 Type of Retail Business

-The type of products you sell affects your risk profile.
-Electronics stores and jewellery shops face higher theft risk.
-Food retailers have stock spoilage risk.
-Clothing retailers may have lower risk profiles.
-Specialty goods, hazardous products, or high-value items attract higher premiums.
+The products you sell shape your risk profile.
+Electronics stores and jewellers face higher theft risk.
+Food retailers deal with stock spoilage.
+Clothing boutiques may carry lower exposure.
+Specialty goods, hazardous products and high-value items attract higher premiums.

 💰

 The value of stock on your premises is a key pricing factor.
 Retailers carrying high-value inventory need higher material damage limits.
-Annual turnover also indicates overall business exposure - higher revenue means more customer transactions and greater liability.
+Annual turnover also signals overall exposure - higher revenue means more customer transactions and greater liability.

 👥